harisr92/space/README.md

-Space is a project for online storage appliction using php.
+Space is an online storage appliction using php.
 It is a sample project.